Owd Grandad Piggott: Character

 Owd Grandad is hardly a savoury character.

 By appearance he is scruffy and unkempt, often wearing a tatty trenchcoat and has little pride in his general appearance and manners.
 In one story he appears in the pub with a large blob of lard on his shirt but refuses to wipe it off preferring to leave it "until it goes hard then it will chip off".

 He is rather crafty in nature; always up for trying easier ways to make money.

 His skills in talking himself out of situations usually involving the police leave a lot to be desired.
 He uses phrases such as "it might have looked like me but it wasn't, I've got 6 brothers and they all look like me" or tries to warn off police officers by saying "ay up, I've got a disease!".

 Despite his many brushes with the law Owd Grandad can hardly be called a hardened criminal.
 His arrests and fines are always for minor breaches of the law such as breaching the peace or being drunk and disorderly.

 Relationship with his wife

 Owd Grandad Piggott's relationship with his wife is hardly peaceful with their many arguments and rows being somewhat of a trademark for many of the stories.
 Though they have been married for over 30 years, over that time Grandma Piggott (as his wife is known) has had to suffer almost constant physical and verbal abuse from her husband.
 Often this is a result of Owd Grandad's alcoholism.
 However, she often gives as good as she gets with instances of her throwing a carving knife at her husband and has allegedly, according to Owd Grandad, tried to poison him in the past.

-Despite all of this there is only one instance in the all of the stories of Grandma Piggott actually walking out on him.
+Despite all of this there is only one instance in all of the stories of Grandma Piggott actually walking out on him.
 That coming after a row involving a sledgehammer shaft.